 Height to 7m, but can easily be kept pruned smaller.
 Watch out for a few large thorns on older branches.
 Makes a good hedgerow/shelter planting.

-Certified organic plant in PB5 approx 120 cm high.
+Large Grade Certified organic plant in PB8 approx 90 -110 cm high.